 When orders have to be turned down for lack of specialized IT resources and there is no time for innovation

 The customer was faced with the challenge of updating his main product and adapting it to new technological requirements.
 As he was unable to find suitable IT specialists, he ran the risk of losing market share, falling behind his competitors in terms of technology and losing his market leadership position.
+The customer's business is very special.
+There are only a handful of competitors in Europe with expertise in their industry.
+Communicating and securing the specific customer know-how was an organizational challenge.

 Professional software development, by a permanent team in India, which was integrated by a German provider with decades of experience of long-term and high-quality offshoring